 In terms of industry standard, the factory has of the most advanced odour abatement technology of all 9 fishmeal plants in the country and this has been confirmed by the Department of Environmental Affairs (DEA), the National Specialists Technical Advisor as well as by Local and Provincial government officials.

 According to both Oceana and the City of Cape Town, the factory has of the most advanced odour abatement technology of all 9 fishmeal plants in the country and this has been confirmed by the Department of Environmental Affairs (DEA), the National Specialists Technical Advisor as well as by Local and Provincial government officials.
-They maintain that there is currently no technology available that can eliminate the odour.
-A number of companies have approached FAHB with potential technological solutions, but these have been dismissed by Oceana’s technical team.
+In 2017 they installed a new chemical scrubber and maintain that there is currently no technology available that can eliminate the odour.
 For further information on the technology used at the factory, please visit Oceana’s website.

 Taking legal action is likely to be a difficult path.